JanssenProject/jans/docs/CONTRIBUTING.md

 ### Raise a PR
 - Make sure that PR title follows these [guidelines](#prs)
-- Janssen uses Github PR template.
+- Janssen uses GitHub PR template.
 Template provides helpful instructions to ensure new PRs are complete in details and easy to review.
-Github will populate new PR's description with these instructions.
+GitHub will populate new PR's description with these instructions.
 You can edit PR description as per your requirements.
-- When PR is raised, Github will automatically assign reviewer to the PR based changed files and [CODEOWNERS](https://github.com/JanssenProject/jans/blob/main/.github%2FCODEOWNERS) list.
+- When PR is raised, GitHub will automatically assign reviewer to the PR based changed files and [CODEOWNERS](https://github.com/JanssenProject/jans/blob/main/.github%2FCODEOWNERS) list.
-- Once PR is raised, ensure that PR passes all the mandatory Github actions checks available on Github PR page.
-Github will not allow PR to be merged if any of the mandatory check is failing.
+- Once PR is raised, ensure that PR passes all the mandatory GitHub actions checks available on GitHub PR page.
+GitHub will not allow PR to be merged if any of the mandatory check is failing.

 ### Follow Through